Why choose external wall insulation for your Green Homes Grant?

 The government’s Green Homes Grant scheme runs from September 2020 to March 2021, and you can get more information – including information about what TrustMark means – here.

 TrustMark is the government-backed accreditation scheme which is designed to ensure that homeowners get an approved installer to carry out any renovations which are covered under the grant scheme.
+You'll need to get a quotation from a TrustMark registered installer before you apply to the grant scheme.

 If you’re a contractor or tradesperson looking for more information about TrustMark accreditation and how to become an approved green grant installer, you can find out everything you need to know here.